State-of-the-Art Approaches to Help Patients Initiate and Sustain Health-Promoting Behaviors

 In the one-day Culinary Health Education Fundamentals (CHEF) Coaching – The Basics workshop, participants gain a mastery of culinary coaching basics.
 Many clinicians take these newly acquired coaching skills to the next level with a series of five weekly, small-group practice sessions.

-These state-of-the-art, distance-learning webinar sessions provide guidance and skills development to:
+These state-of-the-art, distance-learning videoconference sessions provide guidance and skills development to:

 - Hone your approach to culinary coaching